-Since 2019, Samantha has served on the American Bar Association SciTech Section as (i) Vice-Chair of the Big Data Committee since 2022, and (iii) Vice-Chair of the Internet-of-Things Committee, having previously served as Vice-Chair of the Insurance Technology and Risk Committee.
-In 2020, she was appointed as a technical advisor to the newly formed Uniform Law Commission Committee for Public Health Emergency Authorities, which studies the need for and feasibility of one or more uniform state laws addressing the authority of state governments to respond to epidemics, pandemics and other public health emergencies.
+Samantha has served on the American Bar Association SciTech Section as (i) Vice-Chair of the Big Data Committee since 2022, and (iii) Vice-Chair of the Internet-of-Things Committee, having previously served as Vice-Chair of the Insurance Technology and Risk Committee from 2019-2023.
+In 2020, she was appointed as a technical advisor to the Uniform Law Commission Committee for Public Health Emergency Authorities, which studies the need for and feasibility of one or more uniform state laws addressing the authority of state governments to respond to epidemics, pandemics and other public health emergencies.

 Previously, she served for over thirteen years as Senior Economist at Caxton Associates LP, a hedge fund with approximately $15 billion of assets under management, investing in global commodities, currencies, fixed income (sovereign and corporate credit) and equities.
 She was a key member of Caxton Global, the firm’s flagship global macro fund, where her analysis informed positioning and pricing for real-time trading decisions, and asset allocation.
 Her macroeconomic and demographic analytics and development of proprietary econometric models employing high frequency financial market data combined with global economic data and central bank and related policy actions, guided the firm’s senior portfolio managers, particularly during market disruptions including geopolitical and fiscal crises, and weather and catastrophe related supply chain disruptions.

 Prior to working in the financial markets, Samantha was employed as an Economist in the Operations Evaluation Department at The World Bank in Washington, D.C.
 Her responsibilities included evaluating structural adjustment lending programs, with a primary focus on building computable general equilibrium models, in order to analyze the bank’s loan portfolio across emerging market countries.